-void A.setStringB($const\ string\&\ x$)
+void A.setStringB(const string& x)

-sets the second string to x.

-string A.getStringA() returns the first string.

-string A.getStringB() returns the second string.

-string A.getAlA() returns the first alignment string, that is the first string with its gaps after an alignment computation.

-string A.getAlB() returns the second alignment string, that is the second string with its gaps after an alignment computation.
+sets the second string to x . string A.getStringA() returns the first string. string A.getStringB() returns the second string. string A.getAlA() returns the first alignment string, that is the first string with its gaps after an alignment computation. string A.getAlB() returns the second alignment string, that is the second string with its gaps after an alignment computation.

-string A.getAlInfo()

-shows the correspondence information for each position in the two alignment strings.
-Its i-th position is "/", if the letters are identical, "X" if the are different but they are matched and "" if there is a gap in one of the alignment strings.

-A.setGapPenalty(int x)void

-sets the penalty for a gap to x.

-A.setGapIncPenalty(int x) sets the penalty for extending an existing gap by one position to x.

-A.getGapPenalty()int

-returns the penalty for a gap.

-A.getGapIncPenalty() int

-returns the penalty for a gap extension of one position.

-A.globaLnw() void

-runs a global alignment algorithm based on Needleman and Wunsch, where there is a penalty x for each gap proportional to its length. x can be set by setGapPenalty.
-The algorithm requires quadratic space.

-void A.localsw()

-runs a local alignment algorithm based on Smith and Waterman, where there is a penalty x for each gap proportional to its length. x can be set by setGapPenalty.

-The algorithm requires quadratic space.

-void A.globaLaff_nw()

-runs a global alignment algorithm based on Needleman and Wunsch, where there is a penalty x + k y for each gap, where k is the length of the gap. x can be set by setGapPenalty and x by setGapIncPenalty.
-The algorithm requires quadratic space.

-A.locaLaffsw()void

-runs a local alignment algorithm based on Smith and Waterman, where there is a penalty x + k y for each gap, where k is the length of the gap. x can be set by setGapPenalty and x by setGapIncPenalty.
-The algorithm requires quadratic space.

-unsigned int A.longest_common_substring()
+string A.getAlInfo() shows the correspondence information for each position in the two alignment strings.
+Its i-th position is "/", if the letters are identical, " X " if the are different but they are matched and "" if there is a gap in one of the alignment strings. void A.setGapPenalty(int x) sets the penalty for a gap to x . void A.setGapIncPenalty(int x) sets the penalty for extending an existing gap by one position to x . int A.getGapPenalty() returns the penalty for a gap. int A.getGapIncPenalty() returns the penalty for a gap extension of one position. void A.globaLnw() runs a global alignment algorithm based on Needle- man and Wunsch, where there is a penalty x for each gap proportional to its length. x can be set by $setGapPenalty$.
+The algorithm requires quadratic space. void A.locaLsw() runs a local alignment algorithm based on Smith and Waterman, where there is a penalty x for each gap proportional to its length. x can be set by $setGapPenalty$.
+The algorithm requires quadratic space. void A.globaLaff_nw() runs a global alignment algorithm based on Needleman and Wunsch, where there is a penalty $x + k y$ for each gap, where k is the length of the gap. x can be set by $setGapPenalty$ and x by $setGapIncPenalty$.
+The algorithm requires quadratic space. void A.locaLaff.sw() runs a local alignment algorithm based on Smith and Waterman, where there is a penalty $x + k y$ for each gap, where k is the length of the gap. x can be set by $setGapPenalty$ and x by $setGapIncPenalty$.
+The algorithm requires quadratic space. unsigned int A.longest_common_substring()